mootools/mootools-core/Docs/Fx/Fx.Tween.md

 ### Syntax:

-	myElement.tween(property, value);
+	myElement.tween(property, startvalue[, endvalue]);

 ### Arguments:

 1. property - (*string*) the css property you want to animate.
+Omit this if you previously set the property option.
+2. startvalue - (*mixed*) The start value for the transition.
-2. value    - (*mixed*) Either the target value to transition the CSS property to, or an array containing the starting and ending values for the transition.
+2. endvalue - (*mixed*) The end value for the transition.
+If this is omitted, startvalue will be used as endvalue.

 ### Returns: